Restorative Dentistry – Northampton, MA • East Longmeadow, MA

 A removable full denture is a device constructed to replace missing teeth on one or both arches.
 It is supported by the surrounding soft and hard tissues of the oral cavity.
 Well constructed dentures can help patients improve their function (chewing), appearance, speech, and confidence at the same time.

 A removable partial denture offers a cost-effective way to replace numerous missing teeth utilizing a removable prosthesis.
-Remaining teeth help stabilize the removable partial denture, usually with metal clasps, but there are more sophisticated removable partial dentures which are clasp-less (precision) that many of our patients choose.
-We look forward to discussing all of your options with you so that you can choose which restorative prosthetic is best for you.
+Remaining teeth help stabilize the removable prosthetic, usually with metal clasps, but there are more sophisticated removable partials which are clasp-less (precision) that many of our patients choose.
+We look forward to discussing all of your options with you so that you can choose which restoration is best for you.

 Your natural teeth actually contain multiple layers that lead down to a vulnerable inner pulp.
 If a traumatic injury or advanced decay allows harmful bacteria to infiltrate the pulp and root canals, extreme pain and sensitivity are likely to result.
 While patients may assume that an extraction is the only option left in this dire situation, a root canal procedure may actually be able to restore health to the affected tooth and help you maintain it for many years to come.